ksks2012/solid-meme/README.md

 5. **Play Processed**: Click the "Play Processed" button to play the processed audio.
 6. **Stop**: Click the "Stop" button to stop the playback.
 7. **Zoom and Pan**: Use the mouse scroll wheel to zoom in and out of the waveform.
 Click and drag to pan across the waveform.
+8. **Pause**: Click the "Pause" button to pause the playback.
+9. **Resume**: Click the "Resume" button to resume the playback from the paused position.
+10. **Jump Position**: Use the slider to jump to a specific position in the audio file during playback.
+11. **Stop**: Click the "Stop" button to stop the playback.

 # Installation